EwellNeuroLab/Seizure-Analysis-GUI/README.md

 Code was written in Matlab 2021b and R2022a.
 Necessary package(s):
 * Signal Processing Toolbox

+### GUI update
+See GUIVersions.txt for details when and what kind of changes occured on the GUI.

 ## Input data
 The GUI is optimized for data acquired with our Bonsai workflow (https://github.com/EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow).
 GUI expects a working directory with the following content: